matrix-org/matrix-spec/content/server-server-api.md

         target server must present a valid certificate for `<delegated_hostname>`.
     5. If no SRV record is found, an IP address is resolved using CNAME, AAAA or A records.
-Requests are then made to the resolve IP address and a port of 8448, using a `Host` header of `<delegated_hostname>`.
+Requests are then made to the resolved IP address and a port of 8448, using a `Host` header of `<delegated_hostname>`.
 The target server must present a valid certificate for `<delegated_hostname>`.